AK56/SportyApp/README.md

 Highlights:

-* Utilizing Active Storage to hold images for app objects like members and sports
+* Utilizing Active Storage to hold images for app objects like members and sports.
+Storage platform is Google     Cloud.

 * Using rails bootstrap-saas library to get going with a quick design holding header/footer